aio-libs/aiohttp/docs/web_reference.rst

    :param int max_msg_size: maximum size of read websocket message, 4
                             MB by default.
 To disable the size limit use ``0``.

+   :param int writer_limit: maximum size of write buffer, 64 KB by default.
+                            Once the buffer is full, the websocket will pause to drain the buffer.

       .. versionadded:: 3.3